sternmotor/macos-userlibrary-migration/README.md

+# macos-userlibrary-migration

-# Migrating macOS user settings
+Helper for migration of macOS user settings

 ## Overview
 Most peaple are just fine copying their data and settings from one macOS installation to another by just using the migration tool.
 I did this for several years now, never had a problem.
 Now my harddrive failed without prediction, due to some I/O errors parts of the library rendered unusable.
 I needed a fresh start with my user directory.
 This is what I found out: